jprichardson/ripdb/README.md

 Often times it's useful to have data indexed by date/time.
 Examples of such data would be log data, stock data, etc. There are plenty of time series databases, however, none that I'm aware of that are embeddable.

+RipDB is useful if you're building an [Electron](https://github.com/atom/electron) app and you don't want to recompile LevelUp for every target platform.

 ### Design Goals